AzureInfohazard/ModsBeforeQueue/README.md

 ## *THIS IS CURRENTLY UNDER WORK, CAUSES EXTREME INSTABILITY CURRENTLY*
 Allows Clients to download mods before being put into queue.
 -Sends a extra server information packet before sending the normal server queue packet- Turns out this causes some BIG issues - haha oops
-Currently looks to work with no known issues
+Currently looks to just work with issues

 ### How and What
 Currently adds a Harmony Prefix to PreFinalizePlayerIdentification checks to see if the server is full (to determine if client will be sent to queue) then sends a ServerIdentity Packet calling CreatePacketIdentification(false) to generate the packet with the HasPrivilege("controlserver") flag set to false, This is the only possible bug I can forsee if the client dosent recieve the second ServerInformation packet AND is a a server member with the controlserver ability, it might not ?display? correctly.